ulybyshev/Green-Kubo_solver/README.md

   *    +-2 : regularization by neglecting all eigenvalues of W-kernel  which are less than \lambda (Truncated SVD decomposition).
   *    +-3 : regularization by Tikhonov filtering in SVD decomposition.
   *    +-4 : alternative variant of Tikhonov filtering in SVD  decomposition (more smooth).
   In all cases if the integer parameter is positive then the floating point parameter=\lambda.
-If it's negaive then the floating point parameter=average relative error and  lambda is choosen automatically.
+  If it's negaive then the floating point parameter=desired average relative error in the output spectral function and  lambda is choosen automatically.

 "flag_exclude_corr" : Defines the additional regularization by neglecting some points in correlator or by averaging over some intervals in Euclidean time.
   Format of the second string: